Dentist in Wrentham, MA offers root canal treatment to save a natural tooth from extraction

 With proper sedation and anesthetics, patients will not be uncomfortable during their treatment.
 Additionally, patients must remember that root canal treatment eliminates the pain caused by infection or disease.

-Schedule your visit with Dr. Ross Palioca today!
+Schedule your visit with Dr. Rawat today!

 At Advanced Dental Practices, we are committed to helping patients in the area of Wrentham, MA and beyond with their dental health needs.
 Contact our practice by calling (508) 456-7111 and visiting our team at 21 East Street.